igrafx/KNIME-Mining-connector/howto.md

 numpy                     1.21.6           py39h6331f09_0    conda-forge
 ````

-The problematic packages will not have `conda-forge` written but they will have something else.
+The problematic packages will not have `conda-forge` written, but they will have something else.

 Then reinstall the packages with the following commands using the versions that were found with the commands above:
 ````shell